In smog-choked China, drivers check out electric cars

-* WTI discount to Brent at $3, encourages U.S. exports (Adds Libya, Iran, analyst, updates prices, changes dateline)

-BEIJING The heavy smog shrouding Beijing this week has proved to be a boon for China's nascent electric car market, with some dealers saying inquiries about all-electric models are up by almost a tenth.
+BEIJING The heavy smog shrouding Beijing is proving to be a boon for China's nascent electric car market, with some dealers saying inquiries about all-electric models are up by almost a tenth.

 But all-electric vehicles are free to drive in the capital at any time.
 And that's prompted a rush of inquiries from would-be buyers, dealers and automakers say.

-Wang, who runs a Beijing food wholesale business, said the driving restrictions were yet another reason to think electric, noting the attraction also of government subsidies that would save him around 100,000 yuan ($15,560) on a new electric model.
+Wang, who runs a Beijing food wholesale business, said the driving restrictions were yet another reason to think electric, noting the attraction also of government subsidies that would save him around 100,000 yuan (10,254 pounds) on a new electric model.

 Those subsidies and other government measures have helped pure-electric car sales soar nearly five-fold to 113,810 nationwide in the first 10 months of the year, putting China on track to overtake the United States as the largest market for electric cars this year.